 Before it became the norm, Prezi was in the virtual collaboration and presentation software business.
 The Hungarian company was founded in 2009 by Peter Arvai, Péter Halácsy, and Adam Somlai-Fischer.
 As the now-famous story goes, Arvai flew to New York for a 20-minute meeting with TED Talks creator Chris Anderson.
 That meeting landed them an investment, despite TED never having invested in a company before.

 Prezi has grown since that initial meeting, amassing over 100 million users, with numerous Fortune 1000 companies and fast-growing startups as its client base.
-The pandemic also caused the company to evolve, as hybrid and remote working became widespread.
+As hybrid and remote working became widespread in 2020, the company began to evolve.
 In the process, Prezi has grown from an early-stage startup to an expanding company, with each transition bringing new tools and frameworks.